Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/set/set-account.md

 | The `clio` tool is bundled with the Wire software.
 [Installing Wire core](/docs/getting-started/install-dependencies.md) will install the `clio` and `kiod` command line tools.
 :::

-* You have an SYSIO account and access to the account's private key.
+* You have a `sysio` account and access to the account's private key.

 ## Examples